Review our guidelines to discover what to expect, what to bring and where to meet.

 - you'll need a flashlight.
 Mag lights and 6 volt lights are good.
 Some people have some of those nice LED ones.
 Everyone must have a flashlight so you can shine the ground in front of you as you walk to the pond.
 Salamanders may be walking too, and they aren't fast enough to get out of your way.
 We don't want to step on any amphibians.

-- we generally meet at the Walgreens/Dunkin Donuts parking lot on Main Street in Gloucester at about 9:00 pm.
+- we generally meet at the Walgreens/Dunkin Donuts parking lot at 201 East Main Street in Gloucester at about 8:30pm.
 Most people drive their own car (or buddy up) from the parking lot to the pool.
-That way you can leave whenever you get cold, wet, tired or bored.
+That way you can leave whenever you get cold, wet or tired.
 Many field trippers do not care to stay out as long as I do.
 Which is fine.

 You usually won't get much notice because there are lots of variables (for instance, the air temp. might be right, but the ground might still be frozen, and the amphibians may decide to stay home).
 The critters don't tell us what they're going to do.
 And we don't have a crystal ball here, so I'll try to give you my best guess as to when a field trip is coming up, but you may only get 2-3 hours notice.
 So watch your emails.